ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   to cancel the task
 *   to wait if necessary for the task to complete, and then to retrieve its result

-But the `Future` interface has significant limitations in building multi-step asynchronous tasks:
+But the `Future` interface has significant limitations in building multi-step asynchronous computations:

-*   it's impossible to register a callback on task competition - the only possible way is to check the result of the `isDone` method in a cycle (to busy-wait)
+*   it's impossible to register a callback for future competition
-*   it's impossible to combine the results of two tasks in a non-blocking way
+*   it's impossible to pipeline computations in a non-blocking way
-*   it's impossible to manually complete a task either with a result or with an exception
+*   it's impossible to manually complete a future (either with a result or with an exception)

 To change this, in Java 8 were added (and in Java 9 and Java 12 were updated) the `CompletionStage` interface and its base implementation the `CompletableFuture` class.
-These classes allow building effective multi-step computations of a single result - not only in simple linear sequences of steps but also when steps form dependencies as complicated as directed acyclic graphs.
+These classes allow building effective multi-step asynchronous computations of a single result.

+The CompletableFuture API is not simple.
+The `CompletionStage` interface has 43 public methods.
+The `CompletableFuture` class implements 5 methods from the `Future` interface, 43 methods from the `CompletionStage` interface, and has 30 own public methods.

 ## Futures and promises

-The concept of a _future/promise_ exists in many programming languages (JavaScript: `Promise`; Java: `java.util.concurrent.Future`, `java.util.concurrent.CompletionStage`, `java.util.concurrent.CompletableFuture`, Google Guava `com.google.common.util.concurrent.ListenableFuture`; Scala: `scala.concurrent.Future`) that allows writing asynchronous code that still has a _fluent interface_ as synchronous code.
+The concept of a _future/promise_ as an eventual result of an asynchronous operation exists in many programming languages and allows writing asynchronous code that still has a _fluent interface_ as synchronous code:

+*   JavaScript: `Promise`
+*   Java: `java.util.concurrent.Future`, `java.util.concurrent.CompletableFuture`
+*   Scala: `scala.concurrent.Future`
+*   C#: `Task`, `TaskCompletionSource`

-A _future/promise_ represents the eventual result of an asynchronous operation.
+A _future/promise_ represents an object that changes its state during the time.
 A _future/promise_ can be in two states: incompleted and completed, and completion can be performed either with a result to indicate success, or with an exception to indicate failure.

 >In a broader sense, the terms _future_ and _promise_ are used interchangeably, as a placeholder for a parallel-running task that hasn't been completed yet but is expected in the future.

 >In a narrower sense, a _future_ is a read-only placeholder view of a result (that is yet unavailable), while a _promise_ is a writable, single-assignment object that sets the value of the _future_.

 The following workflow example can help you to understand the idea of future/promise.
 A consumer sends a long-running task to a producer to be executed asynchronously.
 The producer creates a promise when it starts that task and sends a future to a consumer.
 The consumer receives the future that isn`t completed yet and waits for its completion.
 During waiting, the consumer isn`t blocked and can execute other tasks.
 When the producer completes the task, it fulfills the promise and thereby provides the future's value.
 Essentially the promise represents the producing end of the future/promise relationship, while the future represents the consuming end.
-This explains why promises are single write-only and futures are multiple read-only.

 ![Future and Promise](/images/future_and_promise.png)

 The most important part of futures/promises is the possibility to define a pipeline of operations to be invoked upon completion of the task represented by the future/promise.
-In comparison with _asynchronous callbacks_, this allows writing more fluent code that supports the composition of nested result/error handlers without ‘callback hell`.
-In comparison with _blocked code_, this allows implementing quicker asynchronous pipelines without boilerplate synchronization.
+In comparison with _asynchronous callbacks_, this allows writing more fluent code that supports the composition of nested success and failure handlers without ‘callback hell`.

 In Java, the `Future` interface represents a _future_: it has methods to check if the task is complete, to wait for its completion, and to retrieve the result of the task when it is complete.
-(The `FutureTask` class has the `void set(V v)` method that it is `protected`).
 The `CompletableFuture` class represents a _promise_ since their value can be explicitly set by the `complete` and `completeExceptionally` methods.
 However, `CompletableFuture` also implements the `Future` interface allowing it to be used as a _future_ as well.

 ![class diagramm](/images/class_diagramm.png)

 ## Example

 The following code example can help you to understand the usage of the `CompletableFuture` class as an implementation of future/promise in Java.

 In the given workflow it's necessary to calculate the total price in the USD of two products (the first is priced in the GBP and the second is priced in the EUR), including tax.
 To do this, it's necessary to execute the following computations: